Kia Mau Festival: 2017 Festival

 The 2017 Kia Mau Festival ran from 2–24 June, and included a tribute to playwright Rore Hapipi, who died in 2016, called Portrait of an Artist Mongrel produced by Hāpai Productions (Nancy Brunning and Tanea Heke) that included theatre artists old, Jim Moriarty, Mitch Tawhi Thomas and young, Trae Te Wiki and Moana Ete.

 2018 Festival

 The 2018 Kia Mau festival was held 1–16 June.
 It included an all-female production of Hone Kouka's play Waiora – The Homeland by Wahine Works at the Hannah Playhouse.

 2019 Festival

 At the 2019 Kia Mau Festival was Pakarū written by Mitch Tawhi Thomas about a solo mum raising teenagers in New Zealand produced by Hāpai Productions.

 2021 Festival

-The 2021 festival, from 4–19 June, features more than 100 events across three weekends.
-Highlights include the world premieres of All I See by Cian Parker, and Daughter by Teremoana Rapley.
-There will also be a production of The Mourning After, written and directed by Ahi Karunaharan.
-Nancy Brunning who died in 2019 has her last work presented which is her play Witi’s Wāhine, a tribute to the women in the writing of well-know Māori author Witi Ihimaera.
+The 2021 festival, from 4–19 June, featured more than 100 events across three weekends.
+Highlights included the world premieres of All I See by Cian Parker, and Daughter by Teremoana Rapley.
+There was also a production of The Mourning After, written and directed by Ahi Karunaharan.
+Nancy Brunning who died in 2019, had her last work presented which is her play Witi’s Wāhine, a tribute to the women in the writing of well-known Māori author Witi Ihimaera.

+2023 Festival

+Some of the performances in the 2023 festival are Flames a hiphop musical by Reon Bell, Roy Iro and Sean Rivera, O le Pepelo, Le Gaoi Ma Le Pala’ai – The Liar, the Thief and the Coward co-written by Natano Keni and Sarita So.
+At the Michael Fowler Centre was Avaiki Nui Social, about the string band music of the Cook Islands that go back to the 1940s.
+The concert featured musicians from across the 15 islands of the Cook Islands.